endormi/awesome-dj/pull_request_template.md

-# PR Request
+## PR Request

-Explain shortly what this PR does.
+Explain shortly what this PR is for.